20 Highly Effective Exercises for Strengthening Your Lower Back

 Exercise 15: Seated Rows

 Seated rows are effective for strengthening the upper back and engaging the lower back muscles.
+This exercise can be performed with a resistance band or cable machine.

 1. Sit on a rowing machine or use resistance bands attached to a stable anchor point.